andreagiassi/microservice-rbac-user-management/README.md

 The other files insert some test data.

 * db_create.sql : create the empty database "reports" .
+* schema.sql : create the table/s on the database .
-* db_populate.sql : insert some test data inside the users table .
+* data.sql : insert some test data inside the users table on start up .

 #### REST apis exposed